July 21, 2025

 Refining gold from e-waste plays an essential role in the broader context of environmental sustainability.
 As the global focus shifts towards reducing the environmental impact of resource extraction and minimizing waste, e-waste recycling offers a way to mitigate the ecological costs of traditional gold mining.

-This contributes to a more sustainable future, aligning with international goals such as the United Nations Sustainable Development Goals (SDGs) related to responsible consumption and production (SDG 12).
+This contributes to a more sustainable future and aligns with international goals, including the United Nations Sustainable Development Goals (SDGs) on responsible consumption and production (SDG 12).

 In addition, governments worldwide are tightening regulations on e-waste disposal and encouraging recycling through financial incentives and policy reforms.
 Policies that promote responsible e-waste recycling, such as Extended Producer Responsibility (EPR) programs, are expected to increase the supply of e-waste available for refining.
 This, in turn, will drive economic growth in the sector by providing a steady and predictable flow of feedstock.